The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 • Cardiac fatigue is typically out of proportion to activity level, does not improve with rest in the way normal tiredness does, and is often accompanied by other symptoms such as breathlessness or ankle swelling.

-Understanding the cardiac causes of fatigue — and the symptoms and patterns that should raise concern — is genuinely important, because fatigue is frequently the first and sometimes the only prominent symptom of significant cardiac disease.
+It is worth saying clearly at the outset: most fatigue is not caused by the heart.
+Far more often the explanation is something like poor sleep, stress, a viral illness, low iron, or an underactive thyroid.
+But cardiac fatigue is a real and distinct thing, and understanding its causes, and the symptoms and patterns that should raise concern, is genuinely important, because fatigue is frequently the first and sometimes the only prominent symptom of significant cardiac disease.

 Why the Heart Causes Fatigue